Ezequiel-Cheque/psico-uaem/README.md

-# this is a electron practice with react integration
+# this is an electron practice with react integration